-0.2.1 The quantitative factors helps in achieving objectivity in the rating process while the qualitative side helps in establishing the sustainability of the relevant factors in the foreseeable future.
+0.3 The quantitative factors helps in achieving objectivity in the rating process while the qualitative side helps in establishing the sustainability of the relevant factors in the foreseeable future.
 Neither all factors can be quantified nor do quantitative values portray the whole story.
-PACRA, therefore, seeks to
+PACRA, therefore, seeks to employ a best combination of both and would stick to it to ensure comparability on historical as well as synchronic basis.

-0.3 Key Drivers: The basic precepts of this rating methodology is understanding of the business model of the financial institute (and the inherent risks), the strategy of its management, local macro-economic environment, and developments happening in the industry.
-The relevant positioning of the financial institute, established in comparison with relative peers in the industry, is a key consideration under this methodology to reach a final rating for a financial institute.

-0.3.1 While our rating process does not include an audit of a financial institute's financial statements, it does examine the overall control environment to establish to which extent they accurately reflect a financial institute's financial performance and balance sheet integrity.
+- 0.4 The basic precepts of this rating methodology is understanding of the business model of the financial institute (and the inherent risks), the strategy of its management, local macro-economic environment, and developments happening in the industry.
+The relevant positioning of the financial institute, established in comparison with relative peers in the industry, is a key consideration under this methodology to reach a final rating for a financial institute. - 0.5 While our rating process does not include an audit of a financial institute's financial statements, it does examine the control environment to establish to which extent they accurately reflect a financial institute's financial performance and balance sheet integrity.
+We make adjustments where necessary to make a financial institute's financial data comparable with those of its peers.
 In order to carry out adequate analysis of a particular financial institute, it is helpful to establish a "peer group" of comparable financial institutes.
 Short-term and long-term ratings are based on an entity's fundamental credit characteristics, a correlation exists between them (see PACRA's Criteria document "Correlation between Short-term and Long-term Rating Scale").